This section provides a general introduction to PSPP retirement administration and includes these topics:

 - a conjugal relationship continuously for three years, or

-- a relationship of some permanence as the natural or adoptive parents of a child.
+- a relationship of some permanence as parents of a child.

 Proof of Common-law relationship